Shower System Rough-In Checklist Before Tiling the Wall

 • Valve body and pipes are securely supported.

-• Photos of the wall interior have been taken.
+• Photos of the open wall have been taken.

 • The system has been tested before the wall is closed.